dfusionai/private-social-lens-satya-proof-py/README.md

 The main proof logic is implemented in `psl_proof/proof.py`.
 To customize it, update the `Proof.generate()` function to change how input files are processed.

-The proof can be configured using environment variables
+The proof can be configured using environment variables.

 If you want to use a language other than Python, you can modify the Dockerfile to install the necessary dependencies and build the proof task in the desired language.